ScottWilkins/oauth-practice/README.md

 Add a  GET `/auth/linkedin` route that takes a middleware argument of `passport.authenticate('linkedin')`.

 __NOTE:__ This route isn't going to respond with a `redirect` or a `render`.
 It's only job is to call the middleware function.
 You won't pass in a `callback` function here.

+__IT SHOULD LOOK LIKE THIS:__

+`router.get('/auth/linkedin', passport.authenticate('linkedin'));`

 What else do you need to add to this route file for this function to work?
-If you don't know yet, don't worry, you'll get an error telling you all about it.
-Check your server logs!
+If you don't know yet, don't worry, you'll get an error telling you all about it in a little while.
+When that happens, check your server logs and see if you can fix it!

-__#2 Add a route for logging out__
+__#2 In `auth.js` add a route for logging out__

-In `/logout`, set `req.session` to null and `redirect` to `/`.
+Write a route that handles a `get` request to `/auth/logout`.
+For now, just redirect to `'/'`

 __#3 Create the route that LinkedIn will call once the user has authenticated properly:__

-The route should be a GET request to `/auth/linkedin/callback` that takes a middleware argument of `passport.authenticate('linkedin', { failureRedirect: '/' })`.
+The route should be a `GET` request to `/auth/linkedin/callback` that takes a middleware argument of `passport.authenticate('linkedin', { failureRedirect: '/' })`.
 Inside the route you will simply `redirect` to `/`.

+_See an above route for help passing in the middleware function.
+You just did this._

 __#4 Back in `app.js`, be sure to require your `auth` routes file__